Ebola outbreak in east Congo's main city tests flexibility of response

 Ferdinand Tangenyi, 23, is one of scores of volunteers going door-to-door with illustrated flipbooks warning against handling bloodied clothes or cleaning up vomit.
 Public service announcements also run repeatedly on the radio.

 But steep challenges remain.
-On Saturday, relatives of a boy who had been referred to the MSF centre from a local hospital with fever and diarrhoea showed up to demand he be released.
+On Saturday, relatives of a boy who had been referred to the MSF center from a local hospital with fever and diarrhea showed up to demand he be released.

-“We have had fevers and diarrhoea since I was a child,” said one female relative.
+“We have had fevers and diarrhea since I was a child,” said one female relative.
 “Why does a fever now equal Ebola?”

 An MSF official was eventually able to defuse the situation, and the relatives left.

 MSF says it is taking additional steps to reassure the population in Goma and avoid the conspiracy theories that have undermined the response near Beni and Butembo.
-The Goma centre, for example, was built with see-through fencing to pre-empt rumours that anything nefarious is happening inside, said Alexis Touchais, the construction manager.
+The Goma center, for example, was built with see-through fencing to pre-empt rumors that anything nefarious is happening inside, said Alexis Touchais, the construction manager.

 “If anyone gets sick, we are going to kill you,” she recalled them saying.